 Renewable & Low Carbon Fuel Requirements Regulation

-- The BC-LCFS sets CI targets that decline each year.
+- The LCFS sets CI targets that decline each year.

 - Fuel suppliers generate credits for supplying fuels with a CI below the targets and receive debits for supplying fuels with a CI above the targets.